 The modifications file, unimod.xml, is an XML representation of a public database called Unimod.
 This is the interface to the public database.
-From time to time, you should update your local file by downloading the latest file using the links in the Unimod help
+From time to time, you should update your local file by downloading the latest file using the "Check Unimod" button at the bottom of the Modifications editor.